mastodon/joinmastodon/CONTRIBUTING.md

 In an effort to offer choice but to limit confusion, there are a number of considerations:

-- the Mastodon team may not able able to test all apps that are submitted, and do not endorse third-party apps simply due to their inclusion on the website.
+- the Mastodon team may not be able to test all apps that are submitted, and do not endorse third-party apps simply due to their inclusion on the website.
 There is no fixed schedule for pull requests to be reviewed for the site - in most cases, other code maintenance tasks have a higher priority.

 - Apps should be current and maintained; please submit issues or pull requests to remove Apps that are known to have been deprecated or retired.